ScryEngineering/scrygroup.com/content/blog-posts/2019-03-18/python-charmers-partnership.md

         - training
         - workshops
 contentType: "blog"
 callToActionText: "Are you looking to learn more about Python or book a workshop for your team?
+We offer an integrated mix of consulting and training.
 Fill in the form below with some details and one of our Python experts will get back to you."
 ---

 The story of our partnership with Python Charmers